-Food Standards Australia New Zealand (FSANZ) protects the health and safety of the people in Australia and New Zealand by maintaining a safe food supply.
-FSANZ is a bi-national independent statutory authority that develops food standards for composition, labeling and contaminants, including microbiological limits, that apply to all foods produced, or imported for sale, in Australia and New Zealand.
-FSANZ works in partnership with Australia's Commonwealth, State and Territory governments and the New Zealand Government.
+FSANZ's mission is to protect the health and safety of the people in Australia and New Zealand by maintaining a safe food supply.
+FSANZ is a bi-national independent statutory authority that develops food standards for composition, labeling, and contaminants, including microbiological limits, that apply to all foods produced domestically or imported for sale in Australia and New Zealand.
+FSANZ works in partnership with Australia's Commonwealth, State and Territory governments, and the New Zealand government.

-In Australia, FSANZ develops food standards to cover the whole of the food supply chain - from paddock [field] to plate - for both the food manufacturing industry and primary producers.
+In Australia, FSANZ develops food standards to cover the entire food supply chain from the paddock [field] to plate.
+These measures apply to the food manufacturing industry and primary producers.